 Try to keep it positive

-Prospective employers tend to see employees who negatively disrespect their former colleagues, so make no mention of any less than positive situation as possible.
+Prospective employers tend to see employees who negatively disrespect their former colleagues, so make no mention of any less than positive situations as possible.

 Cute reason for the holidays